 Because you’ll be taking photos with a relatively slow shutter speed (more on that in the Camera Settings section), a tripod is mandatory.
 Without one, your photo will be as blurry as last night’s backpacker bar crawl.
 For complete stillness, try setting a timer to take the photo rather than using your finger to press the shutter release button.

-Finally, if you are out auroa hunting for a while, you may want an extra battery.
+Finally, if you are out aurora hunting for a while, you may want an extra battery.
 “I carry an extra battery or two.
-Longer exposure photography and cold weather tends to drain your batteries really quick,” says Eric.
+Longer exposure photography and cold weather tend to drain your batteries really quick,” says Eric.